 This Joint Notice applies to the privacy practices of the Affiliated Entities and the entities participating in the Organized Health Care Arrangement described below for the sole purpose of complying with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the HIPAA Privacy and Security Rules, The Health Information Technology for Economic and Clinical Health of 2009 (HITECH), and with applicable Texas laws.
-These entities are viewed as participating in a joint arrangement for the sole purpose of using and disclosing your health information created within or received by any one or more Affiliated Entities for features advanced medical equipment and state-of-the-art technology used to address diverse health care needs, from quick outpatient visits to procedures requiring highly specialized inpatient care. your treatment, entity payment and entity operations.
+These entities are viewed as participating in a joint arrangement for the sole purpose of using and disclosing your health information created within or received by any one or more Affiliated Entities for your treatment, entity payment and entity operations.
 These Affiliated Entities include, but may not be limited to: